 Ending the year as men's world No.1 for a record-tying sixth time, Novak Djokovic looks for new firsts in 2021, including trying to capture Olympic gold in singles.
 He’s the bronze medallist from Beijing 2008, losing to eventual champ Rafael Nadal in the semi-finals.
 In both 2012 and 2016 he lost to Juan Martin Del Potro at the Games, ‘Delpo’ winning bronze in London and silver in Rio.

-Djokovic is also only nine weeks away from another record: The most weeks ever at No.1.
-His current count of 301 could surpass a certain Swiss star early this season, the ATP Tour writes.
+Djokovic is also only weeks away from another record: The most weeks ever at No.1.
+Shortly after the Australian Open, he is likely to surpass a certain Swiss star, the ATP Tour writes.

 The aforementioned Nadal already has singles and doubles Olympic gold – the latter won with Marc Lopez at Rio 2016 – so the Spaniard will no doubt set his sights on a mind-boggling 14th French Open singles title and a continued presence inside the world’s top 2, a position he’s in now for a 12th time to start a year anew.
 Nadal equalled Roger Federer at 20 grand slam singles titles in 2020.
 Can he get No.21 in 2021?

-Williams may currently be ranked No.11 in the world, but the 39-year-old is still one of the toughest asks in all of tennis as she continues to chase the all-time record of 24 singles majors won, having reached four finals in the last three years since giving birth to daughter Olympia in September 2017.
+Williams may have started the Australian Open as No.11 in the world, but the 39-year-old is still one of the toughest asks in all of tennis as she continues to chase the all-time record of 24 singles majors won, having reached four finals in the last three years since giving birth to daughter Olympia in September 2017.

 Williams and her older sister Venus are both four-time Olympic gold medallists, but their Tokyo Games chances hang with Serena, who would have to pick Venus as her doubles partner as the elder sister won’t be high-enough ranked to qualify in singles, among other factors mitigating Venus' Olympic chances.